jdmonin/JSettlers2/README.txt

 The started robots count against your max connections (15 in this example).
 If the robots leave less than 6 player connections available, or if they take more than half the max connections, a warning message is printed at startup.

+To have all games' results stored in the database, use this option:
+  -Djsettlers.db.save.games=Y

 To see a list of all jsettlers options (use them with -D), run: java -jar JSettlersServer.jar --help